CFD Trading Strategies

 2. In the displayed Dialog, define length as “9” (and repeat the procedure for “21)

-3. Customize the line colors by selecting a line node (line node) and using the pencil icon (pencil icon).
+3. Customize the line colors by selecting a line node () and using the pencil icon ().

-4. Change the EMA length by using the gear icon (gear icon).
+4. Change the EMA length by using the gear icon ().

 Another usage of trend in developing a trading strategy is to recognize when a trend has entered a second (or third) phase and breakouts of resistance and support levels have occurred.
 The analysis is usually based on a Fibonacci retracement, a concept in which mathematical relationships between numbers in a sequence appear frequently in the natural world.
 The retracement trade is initiated after MISSING the trend’s significant generally-more-profitable first phase and is more appropriate for experienced and cold-blooded traders who know the specific market.